contao/docs-archive/manual/en/07-Customizing-Contao.md

 ### compileFormFields

-The "compileFormFields"-Hook hook is triggered before a form field is loaded.
+The "compileFormFields" hook is triggered before a form field is loaded.
 It passes an array of FormFieldModel objects, the form ID and the form object as arguments and expects the array of FormFieldModel objects as return value.
 With this Hook form fields can be adjusted dynamically before display.